richardhyy/ice-vscode/README.md

 ## Contributing

-If you'd like to contribute to FlowChat, please submit a pull request on GitHub.
+If you'd like to contribute to ICE, please submit a pull request on GitHub.
 For major changes, please open an issue first to discuss the proposed changes.

-**Enjoy using FlowChat to explore the world of conversational AI!**
+**Enjoy using ICE to explore the world of conversational AI!**